crsmithdev/dotfiles/README.md

 ## Installation

-Because the repo doesn't exist yet locally, you'll have to get and run the appropriate script from the repository, and run it manually.
+Because the repository doesn't exist yet locally, you'll have to get and run the appropriate script from Github and run it manually.
 Download [`bin/dotfiles-init.sh`](https://raw.githubusercontent.com/crsmithdev/dotfiles/main/bin/dotfiles-init.sh) if creating a dotfiles repo for the first time, or [`bin/dotfiles-restore.sh`](https://raw.githubusercontent.com/crsmithdev/dotfiles/main/bin/dotfiles-restore.sh) if restoring dotfiles to a new environment.

 The quick, one-line way to do this, by example: